Due to Hurricane Ian, all offices of the Lee County Supervisor of Elections will be closed Tuesday, September 27 through Thursday, September 29.

-For important notices concerning the 2022 Primary Election and General Election, visit our Public Notices page.
+For important notices concerning the 2022 General Election, visit our Public Notices page.

-Click here for August 23, 2022, Primary Election County Canvassing Board Meeting dates, times, and locations.
+Click here for November 8, 2022, General Election County Canvassing Board Meeting dates, times, and locations.

 Updating Your Signature